johnjake/reddit/README.md

 USER API:

-         * The users list can be obtained at using this endpoint: https://www.reddit.com/dev/api.
+         * The subreddit and post list can be obtained at using this endpoint: https://www.reddit.com/dev/api.

 FEATURES: